Moussa B. H. Youdim: Prizes and honors

+In honor of his 80th birthday a special issues of Neurochemical Research and Journal of Neural Transmission were dedicated to him were published.

+Youdim family lecture and prize

+He established the Annual Eliahoo Youdim Lecture in depression at National Institue of Psychobiology in Israel in honor of his father who suffered from depression throughout his life.

+In 2013 he established The Youdim Family Cancer Prize at Rambam Hospital in Haifa whose family suffered from various cancer, granted annually to researchers for medical or biomedical cancer research which demonstrates excellence, novelty, and/or scientific breakthroughs.
+As of 2021 two annual grants are awarded to cancer research PhD students nearing completion of their degrees at an Israeli academic institution.

 Industry involvement

-Youdim served as a consultant to Roche, TEVA Pharmaceuticals Ltd; Ciba Geigy, and Continental Pharmaceuticals, Brussels.
+Youdim was a consultant to Roche, TEVA Pharmaceuticals Ltd; Ciba Geigy, and Continental Pharmaceuticals, Brussels.

-He cofounded Youdim Pharmaceuticals in 2016 and is president and CSO.
+He founded Abital Pharma in 2012 and Youdim Pharmaceuticals in 2016 and is president and chief scientific officer.

 He is a discoverer of the anti-Parkinson drugs selelgiline (l-deprenyl) and developer of monoamine oxidase B inhibitor rasagiline (Azilect), which was considered to be the first disease modifying drug used for Parkinson's disease and TVP 3326, ladostigil, for Alzheimer's disease.
 Experts have recently questioned whether rasagiline actually has significant disease modifying properties.